Caregiving can be both meaningful and overwhelming. More than half of family caregivers feel exhausted, anxious and overwhelmed.

 Who is a caregiver?

-A caregiver is a spouse, partner, parent, child, relative or friend who provides unpaid support to seniors (55+) with chronic illness and/or (dis)ability, including age-related concerns living in their own home or a care home and may or may not reside in the same City or Province as the caregiver.
-Support can include assistance with daily tasks like medication administration, meal preparation or appointment management, and can also include emotional support, and advocacy support.
+A caregiver is a spouse, partner, parent, child, relative or friend who provides unpaid care to individuals with chronic illness and/or (dis)ability living in their own home, a care home, or remotely.
+Unpaid care can include assistance with daily tasks like medication administration, meal preparation or appointment management, and can also include emotional support and advocacy.

 Are you a caregiver of a senior?
-JFSC’s Samantha Norberg, our Caregiver and Memory Care Specialist, talks with Silver Shades host Erika Rodriguez about the rewards and challenges of being a caregiver and the JFSC programs specifically designed to support you in your journey.
+JFSC’s Samantha Porter, our Caregiver Support and Memory Care Social Worker, talks with Silver Shades host Erika Rodriguez about the rewards and challenges of being a caregiver and the JFSC programs specifically designed to support you in your journey.
 Listen to podcast here.

 Caring Together Education and Support Group